 Abstract photography is a great field to use your smartphone for.
-Your smartphone is a perfect tool for this challenging topic.
+Your smartphone has every feature for this challenging topic.

 Creating abstract photography requires you to look at situations and objects in a different way.
 Your smartphone is a tool to help capture these delights.

-Another great style to use your cellphone photography for is creating polar globes.
+Another great way to use your cellphone photography is to create polar globes.

 These are also called tiny planets and are the act of turning an image or panorama into a little world.

-This style is easily achieved.
-First, you wrapping your image around so that the left and right side join for a continuous shot.
+This style is easy to achieve.
+First, you wrap your image around so that the left and right side join for a continuous shot.

 As you find yourself turning more and more to your phone, you will enjoy a few tips.
 The good thing about using your phone is that it gets you moving.